Robust moir\'e flatbands within a broad band-offset range: Introduction

-In this work, we employ the band-offset between the pair of slabs in the band domain as an efficient knob to tune the flatbands in a mismatched bilayer superlattice.
-The band-offset is changed by fixing the bands of one slab but shifting that of the other slab.
-Interestingly, the band-offset not only triggers the appearance and disappearance of a few flatbands, but also gives rise to other frequency-tunable yet robustly formed flatbands.
-Particularly, these robust flatbands are grouped into two sets, leading to highly localized modes either at the AA-stack site or at the AB-stack site.
-By exploiting these robust flatbands, a single-cell superlattice is shown to support multiple high-quality and tunable resonances.
-Moreover, we developed a diagrammatic model to provide an intuitive insight into the formation of these robust flatbands, which can inspire new designs approaches for moir\'e superlattices with tailored flatbands.
-Our work thus provides an efficient way to control and understand the formation of flatbands, offering new possibilities for relevant applications.
+In this work, we employ the band offset in the band domain as an efficient knob to tune the flatbands in a mismatched bilayer superlattice.
+The band offset is changed by fixing the bands of one slab while shifting those of the other slab, which are realizable by modifying the thickness of the latter slab in practice.
+Remarkably, the band offset not only triggers the appearance and disappearance of a few flatbands, but also leads to two sets of flatbands that can robustly form within a broad band-offset range.
+By taking advantage of the robustly formed flatbands, we further demonstrate a doubly-resonant single-cell superlattice with localized modes originating from the flatbands, and the frequencies of these modes are tunable by band offset.
+Such localized modes hold great promise for manipulating advanced light-matter interaction.
+Moreover, we develop a diagrammatic model to provide an intuitive insight into the formation of these robust flatbands, which can inspire new design approaches for moir\'e superlattices with tailored flatbands.
+Our work thus provides an efficient way to understand and control the formation of flatbands.
+Since the robust flatbands can be achieved without requiring strict magic configuration, they may have great potential in relevant applications based on moir\'e devices.